 Unable to have personal credit again until 1985, financially minded Sharon got him back on track by taking control of his uncashed paychecks.
 His show “Larry King Live” debuted on CNN in 1985, and he earned a starting salary of $200,000 per year, CNN reported.
 He retired from the show in 2010, but has been hosting “Larry King Now” on Ora TV and Hulu since 2012.

 Toni Braxton didn’t just bounce back from bankruptcy once — she did it twice.
 The “Un-Break My Heart” singer first declared bankruptcy in 1998.
-In a 2012 interview with “20/20,” she blamed her financial woes on a combination of small royalty checks and a serious spending habit.
+She blamed her financial woes on a combination of small royalty checks and a serious spending habit, according to a 2012 interview with “20/20.”

 She racked up $170 million in worldwide sales from hits like “Breathe Again,” but Braxton told ABC News she only received a $1,972 royalty check from her first recording contract.
 Paired with splurges on items like Faberge eggs, she couldn’t pay the bills.